AstroBookings/.github/profile/3-implementation/5_2-cache.schema.md

           description: "must be a date and is required", },
         destination: {
           bsonType: "string",
           description: "must be a string and is required", },
+        mission: {
+          bsonType: "string",
+          description: "must be a string and is required", },